 The Uffizi Gallery along with the Vatican Museums make up the top two most visited museums in Italy.
 Uffizi is Italian for “offices” as this is the building where the Medici’s housed the administrative and judicial offices of Florence.

 The Uffizi Gallery opened to the public in 1769 and houses masterpieces by almost every notable Renaissance artist: Michelangelo, Botticelli, Leonardo da Vinci, Cimabue, on and on.
-So in other words, a ton of ugly Renaissance babies.

 The Uffizi just also happens to display my all-time favorite painting, the Birth of Venus by Sandro Botticelli, whose size will astound you.
 The majority of artwork inside the Uffizi Gallery is from between the 12th and 17th centuries.

 Why visit the Accademia

 The other museum, the Accademia Gallery, has the David.